 So what gives?

 It’s all comes down to the original size of the image you choose – so here’s what you need to know.

-To get a link preview with the big, awesome-looking image, you need an image that is at least 600×315 pixels.
+To get a link preview with the big, awesome-looking image, you need an image that is at least 1200 × 630pixels.
 Any smaller than that, and it’s going to be the itty bitty thumbnail version.

-According to Facebook, for the best results, your image should be at least 1200×630 pixels.
-Either way, Facebook’s going to shrink it down a little – it ends up displaying at about 484×252.
+According to Facebook, for the best results, your image should be at least 1200 × 630 pixels.
+Either way, Facebook’s going to shrink it down a little.

-Even though Facebook has come out and said that they prefer showing link previews with images over images with URL captions (seriously, they did), there are still gonna be plenty of times when you want to share images anyway – and the rules for THOSE are different from the rules for link previews.
-(I know, I know.
-They like to make things complicated.)
+Even though Facebook has come out and said that they prefer showing link previews with images over images with URL captions (seriously, they did), there are still gonna be plenty of times when you want to share images anyway – and the rules for THOSE are the same as for link preview images.
+YAY!
+Finally, something Facebook made simple for us.